pietro-butti/Lattice.jl/README.md

 - the number of dimensions `D` as the implicit type of the structure
 - a tuple with the lattice size in each dimension as an argument
 - a tuple with the lattice block sizes in each dimension as an argument

-General rules: the length of the tuples must be the same and must coincide with the number of dimensions.
-The lattice sizes must be divisible for the block sizes).

 ```
 julia> space = Grid{2}((8,8),(4,4))
   Lattice dimensions:       2